Close up of a cyst on a child

 Cysts are closed sacs or pouches that contain fluid or solid material.
 Cysts can be created from material left from embryonic development or may develop from an obstruction or an infection.
 A cyst may develop from an obstruction or possibly an infection.
+Comer Children's pediatric general surgeons specialize in the removal of all types of cysts and work with a multidisciplinary team of experts to provide comprehensive care for your child.

 Meet our Pediatric Surgery Experts

-What are the Different Types of Cysts in Children?
+Types of Cysts in Children

 The location of the cyst and its contents will determine what it is called.